 How are date and time stored and formatted?

-Let’s expand on that.
-Excel era starts on January 1, 1900.
-If we enter number 1 in the cell and format it as date, the date we will see is in fact January 1, 1900.Zero will provide for a nonexistent date of January 0, 1900, and negative number will result in errors when formatted as date:
+Given that Excel’s era starts on January 1, 1900, if we enter number 1 in the cell and format it as a date, the date we will see is in fact January 1, 1900.Zero will provide for a nonexistent date of January 0, 1900, and a negative number will result in errors when formatted as a date:

-- January 1, 1900 + 30 equals January 31, 1900:
+- January 1, 1900 (1) + 30 equals January 31, 1900 (31)

-Hours, minutes and seconds work much the same way, they are in fact decimal points:
+Hours, minutes, and seconds work much the same way; they are in fact decimal points:

-However, here is how those numbers look if we format them as both date and time:
+Here is how those numbers look if we format them as both date and time:

 It works much the same way for Time:

-For example, if I enter text “06.06.2020” in the cell E15, Excel will assume I’m trying to enter a date, save value 43988 and format it as date.
-If I try to enter that cell again, I will be editing figures “6.6.2020”.
+For example, if I enter the text “06.06.2020” in the cell E15, Excel will assume I’m trying to enter a date, save the value 43988, and format it as date.
+If I try to enter that cell again, I will be editing figure “6.6.2020”.
 If I don’t do something unexpected, I may never find out that I am actually dealing with number 43988.
-The same thing will happen if I try to enter time:

 How to convert text to date and time?

-The DATEVALUE function converts a date that is stored as a text to a serial number that Excel recognizes as a date.
+The DATEVALUE function converts a date that is stored as text to a serial number that Excel recognizes as a date.

-The TIMEVALUE function converts a time that is stored as a text to a serial number that Excel recognizes as a time.
+The TIMEVALUE function converts a time that is stored as text to a serial number that Excel recognizes as a time.